anandjanki/thoughtart/content/courses/add-math/indices-and-surds/laws-of-indices/index.md

 \end{array}
 {{< /katex >}}

+Thus we see that using the First Law smartly has helped us go through this calculation in a short number of steps, just 7 instead of the 29 steps we would have had to.
+Can you guess what is the minimum number of multiplications needed for computing \\(2^{100}\\)?

 ## The Second Law

 The second law of indices can also be stated and proved easily